 10. A & P by John Updike: Setting & Character Analysis

-You may never have been in an A&P and you might not have even read Updike's short story.
-You can learn more about both, though, in this lesson, where you'll find info on the story's setting and an analysis of its main character!
+You may never have been in an A&P store, and you might not have even read Updike's short story of the same name.
+You can learn more about both, though, in this lesson where you'll find info on the story's setting and an analysis of its main character.

 11. A & P by John Updike: Theme & Symbolism